LiamKettle/website/content/project/airbnb-algorithm/index.md

 # Procedure:

-* Initially interviewed 2 individuals on features they would find comparable using the AirBnb filtering features plus features utilized in their own algorithm scheme.
+* Initially interviewed 2 individuals on features they would find comparable using the Airbnb filtering features plus features utilized in their own algorithm scheme.

 * Cognitive walkthrough when pilot testing the survey - identify areas of confusion and add explanations at the start of the survey